Good questions. We know that there are a lot of people who are not familiar or only partially familiar with hostels and hostelling.

 Finally, the federal government came to their good senses in August, 2015 and restored the official name of the mountain to Denali.
 We think this should have happened long ago, but we're glad the mountain now has it's proper name back in the books.

-You will be considered more knowledgeable and show greater respect to Alaskans, especially Alaska Natives if you call it the mountain Denali.
+You will be considered more knowledgeable and more respectful if you call it the mountain Denali.
 You can read more at Wikipedia by clicking HERE.

 If you find there was something we didn´t cover here and it would have helped, please let us know and we will add it.

-Copyright © 2017 All Rights Reserved Denali Mountain Morning Hostel & Cabins LLC
+Copyright © 2019 All Rights Reserved Denali Hostel & Cabins LLC